OUR TEAM

 Stephanie Agnew, Co-Executive Director

 Stephanie Agnew (she/her) is Chicago Appleseed Center for Fair Courts’ Co-Executive Director.
 Stephanie is a Licensed Social Worker (LSW), having completed her Bachelor’s in Social Work (BSW) at Loyola University Chicago and her Master’s (AM) from the University of Chicago’s Crown Family School of Social Work, Policy, and Practice.
-Stephanie was previously the organization’s Director of Communications and she continues to oversee all internal and external communications strategy and execution and works with the program staff to successfully implement our advocacy strategies.
-Before joining Chicago Appleseed, Stephanie worked as a Legal Advocate in the Cook County Domestic Violence Courthouse and as a Civil Rights Fellow at the U.S. Commission on Civil Rights’ Regional Programs Coordination Unit, where her projects focused on policing in Delaware and prosecutorial discretion in Mississippi.
+Stephanie was previously the organization’s Director of Communications and she continues to oversee all internal and external communications, development, and operations, and works with the program staff to successfully implement our advocacy strategies.
+Before joining Chicago Appleseed, Stephanie worked as a Legal Advocate in the Cook County Domestic Violence Courthouse and as a Civil Rights Fellow at the U.S. Commission on Civil Rights, focusing on issues of biased policing in Delaware and prosecutorial discretion in Mississippi.
 Follow Stephanie on our blog.

 Contact Stephanie: stephanie@chicagoappleseed.org